JayWood/the-seo-framework/readme.txt

 	* `AutoDescription_Siteoptions::get_warned_settings()` now simply converts the given option values into booleans and then ones and zeros, rather than escaping thoroughly.
 	* `AutoDescription_Adminpages::is_default_checked()` now doesn't return `''` anymore when using the echo parameter.
 	* `AutoDescription_Adminpages::is_warning_checked()` now doesn't return `''` anymore when using the echo parameter.
+	* Disabled the Network options constructor and its class variables, as it's not yet used (and protected).
 * **Fixed:**
 	* `the_seo_framework_dot_version()` now checks for four dot versions if applicable.
 	* `AutoDescription_Core::get_the_real_ID()` won't return the latest post ID anymore on taxonomial archives.